A Department of Homeland Security (DHS) Center of Excellence

 The centers are sponsored by the DHS Science and Technology Directorate's (S&T) Office of University Programs (OUP) and selected through a competitive selection process.
 Each center is led by a university in collaboration with partners from other institutions, agencies, laboratories, think tanks, and the private sector.

 Mission of the Institute

-The BTI effort is directed along four thrust areas:
+The BTI effort is directed along the following areas:

 Cross-Border Movement of People

 BTI addresses real-world challenges as they relate to the flow of people across borders.
 These challenges have defined our three themes of funded projects: Monitoring, Facilitation, and Organized Crime.

 BTI research in the broad area of trade aims to develop three themes: Ports of the Future, Trade Compliance, and Connecting Goods to People.

 Homeland Security Enterprise Education and Workforce Development